typedb/typedb-docs/_09-query/01-match-clause.md

 This matches all the roles that correspond to the `member` role of the relationship which `employment` subtypes.
 In this case, the super-relationship being `membership` and the matched role being `employee`.

 ### Roleplayers of a given role
 Given a role, we can match the `thing`s that play that role by using the `plays` keyword.
-Let's look at an example.

 <div class="tabs">